nvi-inc/mas/index.md

 InfluxDB will be configured to automatically start on boot.

+Note: if apt complains about unknown transport, you will need to also install the package `apt-transport-https` .

 To enable Grafana to start on boot:

 -   For systemd based distributions, ie. Ubuntu ≥ 15.04 or Debian ≥ 8